cosmos/cosmos-sdk/docs/architecture/adr-007-specialization-groups.md

 the members already in a specialization group to internally elect new members, or maybe the community may assign a permission to a particular specialization group to appoint members to other 3rd party groups.
 The sky is really the limit as to how membership admittance can be structured.
-We attempt to capture these some of these possiblities in a common interface dubbed the `Electionator`.
+We attempt to capture some of these possiblities in a common interface dubbed the `Electionator`.
 For its initial implementation as a part of this ADR we recommend that the general election abstraction (`Electionator`) is provided as well as a basic